-After reading this article you will be able to get average after excluding 0, blank cells or certain numbers.
+After reading this article you will be able to get average after excluding certain numbers in the range.

 To get average after excluding outliers.
-In case you want to calculate average after excluding some maximum, minimum, blank or 0 values in the range.
+In case you want to calculate average after excluding few maximum, minimum, blank or 0 values in the range.